4D Radar-Inertial Odometry based on Gaussian Modeling and Multi-Hypothesis Scan Matching: Gaussian scan matching

 Given a Gaussian model $\mathcal{G}$ and a point cloud $\mathcal{P}$, we define a registration process that estimates the pose of the robot $\xi$ with respect to $\mathcal{G}$.
-The algorithm is based on the simultaneous optimization of multiple hypotheses centered around the current predicted position of the robot, in order to increase the robustness against local optima.
+Moreover, we extend the usual approach to support the simultaneous optimization of multiple hypotheses centered around the current predicted position of the robot, in order to increase the robustness against local optima.
+At the end of the optimization, the hypotheses are judged against a scoring function, and the best hypothesis is selected as the output of the scan matching algorithm while the other hypotheses are discarded.
+Note that this is unlike a classical particle filter, which does persist the hypotheses throughout time.